goabstract/Marketing-for-Engineers/Contribution_Guidelines.md

 ## 🔮 Review Workflow
 We will do our best to review your submission as soon as we can.
 However, we would love to take a deep look on it and it might take time.
 Please, consider that we have a full-time job in our startup :)

 Your contribution might be rejected, if the content or tool didn't pass our curation.
-This can be for multiple reasons: poorly written, too much self-promotion, not relevant to the community in general, etc. Of course this is very subjective and if you think we (Lisa and Ahmed) are being unfair, do let us know.
+This can be for multiple reasons: poorly written, too much self-promotion, not relevant to the community in general, etc. Of course, this is very subjective and if you think we (Lisa and Ahmed) are being unfair, do let us know.